osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 * Update OsmAnd to 3.9 or higher.
 Different Android versions apply different strategies to reduce power consumption [by killing apps running in the background](https://dontkillmyapp.com/).
 New versions of OsmAnd therefore deploy a Foreground service during navigation or while recording a trip, visible in the Android notification bar.
 This should keep the app active on most systems, at least under Android 8+ (Issues [\#5255](https://github.com/osmandapp/Osmand/issues/5255), [\#5587](https://github.com/osmandapp/Osmand/issues/5587)).

 ### In Android, try these steps

 * On some systems it may be sufficient to just exempt the OsmAnd app from power optimization, your mileage may vary: In your **Android's** Power or Power Savings setting, white-list OsmAnd to not being optimized: In **Android's** 'Apps', 'Applications', or 'App Manager' settings, find OsmAnd and tap it.
-You may find a line item regarding 'Power Savings' or 'Power Consumption': Tap it and exempt OsmAnd from power optimization measures. ([Issue \#5255](https://github.com/osmandapp/Osmand/issues/5255))
+You may find a line item regarding 'Power Savings' or 'Power Consumption': Tap it and exempt OsmAnd from power optimization measures. ([Issue \#5255](https://github.com/osmandapp/Osmand/issues/5255)).
-* Disable the Android Power Saving on your device, this often helps for older Android versions
+* Disable the Android Power Saving on your device, this often helps for older Android versions.

+### In iOS

+An iOS device may sometimes temporarily suspend or stop apps from running in the background.
+The system does this automatically when it reassigns processes.
+The OsmAnd app cannot fix or affect the system in such cases.

+When track recording is active and you lock the device, the recording stops.
+And a gap or straight line appears in this recording in the part where the screen was turned off.
+To fix this, you can edit your track with the [Plan a route](https://docs.osmand.net/docs/user/plan-route/create-route) tool.

+You can read more information [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html#//apple_ref/doc/uid/TP40009497-CH2-SW1).

 ### Tested Power Settings for Android 9, 10, and 11 (Hardy, 2020-08-25)